rudrapatel08/FlappyBirdAI-NEAT/README.md

 # FlappyBirdAI-NEAT
-This was a way for me to learn the NEAT program with the Tech with Tim tutorial on [Youtube](https://www.youtube.com/watch?v=OGHA-elMrxI) An AI that plays a version of Flappy Bird.
-The AI used the NEAT python modules.
-And the Flappy Bird game is programmed on python using tutorials.
+This was a way for me to learn the NEAT module with the Tech with Tim tutorial on [Youtube](https://www.youtube.com/watch?v=OGHA-elMrxI).

-# Instructions
-Run the *main.py* and watch the AI learn and train itself to play flappy bird.
+It is an AI that plays a version of Flappy Bird.